Skip to content

 Some notable wabi-sabi artists include:

-- Leonard Koren: An artist and writer who has extensively explored wabi-sabi concepts
+• Leonard Koren: An artist and writer who has explored wabi-sabi concepts

 These artists find beauty in simplicity and imperfection.
-Their work often features rough textures, muted colors, and asymmetrical forms.
+Their work often features rough textures and muted colors.
 They show how wabi-sabi principles can be applied to various art forms.

 How Wabi-Sabi Art Influences Current Trends in Visual Culture